 |MultiLineString||MULTILINESTRING ((-77.115 38.881, -122.398 37.793), (-77.115 38.881, -71.054 42.364))|

 |MultiPolygon||MULTIPOLYGON (((-77 38, -71 42, -122 37, -77 38)), ((-122 37, -77 38, -71 42, -122 37)))|

 |GeometryCollection||GEOMETRYCOLLECTION (POINT (-77.115 38.881), LINESTRING (-77.115 38.881, -122.398 37.793))|

 Tracks are a set of points which represent the path an object takes across the map.
 Unlike a WKT multiline string, each point in a track has an associated timestamp.
 Taken together: the longitude, latitude, and timestamp in each record describe where the object was at a given time; all points in a given track should contain the same track ID.
 Tables containing tracks must have columns of the following names and types (names are case-sensitive):

 |x||Any numeric type (int, float, double, etc.)||Corresponds to the longitude|

 |y||Any numeric type (int, float, double, etc.)||Corresponds to the latitude|

 |TIMESTAMP||Any numeric or time-based type (long, datetime, etc.)|

 Track-based tables can utilize partitioning for better performance and data management.
 See Partitioning for details and limitations.

-Tracks can be accessed via the following endpoints:
+Tracks can be accessed via the following means: